Linked data: Linking Open Data community project

 The goal of the W3C Semantic Web Education and Outreach group's Linking Open Data community project is to extend the Web with a data commons by publishing various open datasets as RDF on the Web and by setting RDF links between data items from different data sources.
 In October 2007, datasets consisted of over two billion RDF triples, which were interlinked by over two million RDF links.
 By September 2011 this had grown to 31 billion RDF triples, interlinked by around 504 million RDF links.
 A detailed statistical breakdown was published in 2014.

 European Union projects

 There are a number of European Union projects involving linked data.
 These include the linked open data around the clock (LATC) project, the AKN4EU project for machine-readable legislative data, the PlanetData project, the DaPaaS (Data-and-Platform-as-a-Service) project, and the Linked Open Data 2 (LOD2) project.
-Data linking is one on the main goals on the EU Open Data Portal, which makes available thousands on datasets for anyone to reuse and link.
+Data linking is one of the main goals of the EU Open Data Portal, which makes available thousands of datasets for anyone to reuse and link.

 Ontologies

 Ontologies are formal descriptions of data structures.
-Some on the better known ontologies are:
+Some of the better known ontologies are: